Alexit0/myfleet/README.md

 This application is a simple utility allowing to optimise workflow for the transport spedition companies with certain requirements.

-Application allowing to enter orders to the database and see the history of the orders.
+Application allowing to enter orders to the database, see the history of the orders and due date and position of the order on the map.

 View the list of existing transport in the system on the TRUCKS page.
 Add new transport to the system.